Sui people: History

 The Sui are descended from the ancient Baiyue peoples, who had inhabited southern China before the Han dynasty (Wei 2003:viii).
 The name "Sui," which means "water" in Chinese, was adopted during the Ming Dynasty.

 Demographics

 Today, 93% of all Sui people (322,000 individuals) reside in Guizhou, China, with 63% of them living in Sandu Shui Autonomous County.
 To the south, 10,000 Sui live around Yingdong village in Rongshui County, Guangxi (Edmondson 2008).
 Small pockets of Sui people also live in Fuyang and Yiliang Counties, Yunnan.
 Additionally, there are 120 Sui living in Hồng Quang District, Tuyên Quang Province, northern Vietnam who are the descendants of Sui people who had left Sandu County 8 generations ago (Wei 2003:vii).

 Language

-The Sui speak a Kra–Dai language, part of the Kam–Sui languages.
+The Sui speak a Kam–Sui language, part of the Kra–Dai languages.